-Figure 24.
+Figure 25.
 Measure Input Normal Mode Rejection vs Input Frequency with Input Perturbation of 150% (60Hz Notch)

-Figure 25.
+Figure 26.
 Measure Input Normal Mode Rejection vs Input Frequency with Input Perturbation of 150% (50Hz Notch)

-characteristics around DC and multiples of f_S .
+Using the 2x speed mode of the LTC2495 alters the rejection characteristics around DC and multiples of $f_S$ .
 The device bypasses the offset calibration in order to increase the output rate.
-The resulting rejection plots are shown in Figures 26 and 27.
-1x type frequency rejection can be achieved using the 2x mode by performing a running average of the previous two conversion results (see Figure 28).
+The resulting rejection plots are shown in Figures 27 and 28.
+1x type frequency rejection can be achieved using the 2x mode by performing a running average of the previoius two conversion results (see Figure 29).